cloudflavor/oscar/README.md

 # oscar

+NOTE: This project is in development, is not a priority and values functionality above anything else, and as such it's not high quality code.

 Oscar is a bot inspired by [Prow](https://docs.prow.k8s.io/docs/).
 And just like Prow, Oscar is a bot that helps you manage your GitHub repositories.
 It can answer to commands in the comments of your PRs and Issues such